Bake Play Smile

 More Homemade Christmas Gift Recipes

-Our 3 ingredient shortbread makes the perfect Christmas gift!
-But if you're after even more homemade Christmas recipe inspiration, click here to check out these delicious Christmas food gifts...
+If you're looking for even more homemade Christmas recipe inspiration, click here to check out these delicious Christmas food gifts.

 A collage of homemade recipes for Christmas gifts.